AdobeDocs/indesign-api-docs/README.md

 ## __Exposing your own APIs__
 Many times, the requirements of the end users are very specific and cannot be fulfilled in a generic manner.
 Some custom work may be needed to address these cases,.

-InDesign Cloud Services exposes a way for third- party developers to come onboard and deploy their custom scripts as end points.
+InDesign APIs exposes a way for third- party developers to come onboard and deploy their custom scripts as end points.
 The script writer can define the custom attributes and values which will make sense for a particular endpoint.
 These can be done by deploying the capability bundle.
 To understand more about capabilities, their deployment and using them, please refer to this [documentation](Capability.md).

-There are few points which must be kept in mind while writing a script for InDesign Cloud Services.
+There are few points which must be kept in mind while writing a script for InDesign APIs.

-* To run a script with InDesign Cloud Services, the script must be compatible to run with InDesignServer.
+* To run a script with InDesign APIs, the script must be compatible to run with InDesignServer.
 However, any script that can be run on InDesignServer can't be run as is.

-* While writing a new script or modifing exisiting scripts for InDesign Cloud Services, there are few nuances which the developer must takecare with respect to "input to the script" and "output" from script”.
+* While writing a new script or modifing exisiting scripts for InDesign APIs, there are few nuances which the developer must takecare with respect to "input to the script" and "output" from script”.
 These nuances are discussed in the next few sections.

 ### __Accepting input in custom script__